Supporting Multilingualism

 Learn to introduce yourself: short learning sequence followed by a practice session.
 Online event: no registration required.
 Please click here to attend (for non-Francophones).

 Broaden your knowledge of the Francophone world: interactive quiz on Francophone culture followed by a tour of Francophone idiomatic expressions!
 Online event: no registration required.
-Please click here to attend (for Francophones).

 • 21 March, 9:00-10:00 AM (EST)